 What Do Food Cravings Mean During Pregnancy?

-The sudden, irresistible, and intense urge to eat something specific is referred to as a food craving.
+The sudden, irresistible, and intense longing to eat something specific is referred to as a food craving.
 This feeling gets intense during pregnancy due to hormonal changes (1).
-When an expecting mother craves, these cravings can range from hunger for sweet delicacies to spicy, salty, or sour foods.
+When an expectant mother has cravings, these cravings can range from an insatiable hunger for sweet delicacies to spicy, salty, or sour foods.

 Cravings during pregnancy are not new and are known to be more common during the first and second trimesters.